exercism/8th/docs/INSTALLATION.md

 8th is distributed in an all-inclusive ZIP file, which contains versions of 8th for all the platforms supported by the version you downloaded.
 Your versions of 8th are licensed specifically to you and may not be shared.

+### Get the zip file

+Starting from the [Get 8th](https://8th-dev.com/get.html) page,

+* fill in the form with your name and email, and select the Free version.
+You must accept the 8th license.
+* 8th-dev will send you an email to verify you.
+Click the link in the registration email.
+* 8th-dev will compose a unique zip file for you and send you an email about it.
+Look for the "download here" link in that email.

+### Installing

 In order to use 8th, you will need to unpack the zip file into any folder which is accessible to you.

 There are a number of folders included in the zip: